-• Applicants must hold an undergraduate degree from a regionally accredited U.S. college or university or an overseas institution of higher learning recognized by the Ministry of Education in the home country.

-• The following prerequisite courses, which may be taken at other U.S. regionally accredited colleges or universities or a higher education institution abroad which is recognized by the Ministry of Education, are required before applying to the M.S. only program :
+- Applicants must hold an undergraduate degree from a regionally accredited U.S. college or university or an overseas institution of higher learning recognized by the Ministry of Education in the home country. - The following prerequisite courses, which must have been taken within ten years prior to the application deadline, at other U.S. regionally accredited colleges or universities or a higher education institution abroad which is recognized by the Ministry of Education, are required before applying to or in progress at the time of application to the M.S. only program: